top of page

 Why These Feelings Matter

-Understanding why the closure of business affects us emotionally reveals how important small, everyday places are in our lives.
+Understanding why the closure of a business affects us emotionally reveals how important small, everyday places are in our lives.
 They provide comfort, connection, and can feel like a part of our identity.
 Recognizing this can help us appreciate the value of local businesses and the role they play in our well-being.
 Losing a business hurts in surprising ways, but nobody can take away the memories you had there.

 Comments